Ministry of Defence

 Clement Gordon Wakefield

 Lieutenant Commander Royal Navy H.M.Submarine D 2 Lost with the submarine when she was sunk by a German Patrol Boat in the North sea 23 October 1914.
-Son of John & Joshua Head and Charlotte Eliza Head of "Highlands" Seaford He was 29 Commemorated on The Portsmouth Naval Memorial.
+Son of John & Joshua Head and Charlotte Eliza Head of "Highlands" Seaford He was 29 No known grave.
+Commemorated on Portsmouth Naval Memorial.

 HOLLINGDALE